HKUST-Aerial-Robotics/LiDAR-Registration-Benchmark/README.md

 Check the generated test set in the folder [benchmarks](benchmarks).
 If you want to check the ground truth poses, please refer to [check_poses.py](examples/check_poses.py).

+**Notes:** when it comes to deep learning-based methods, it is recommended to utilize sequential point clouds for training their networks.

 ### Evaluation Results of State-of-the-art Methods

 <div align="center">